doekia/jekyll/wedding/travel.md

 From Midway, take the Orange Line CTA train to the Clark and Lake station.

-From Clark and Lake, it's easy to get a taxi, or it's a short and safe walk to Michigan and Wacker if that's where you're staying.
+From Clark and Lake, it's easy to get a taxi, or it's a short and safe walk to nearby hotels (see map below).

 ### <i class="fa fa-train" />&nbsp;CTA EL TRAINS